MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Export-PSSession.md

 ```

 ### -FormatTypeName

 Exports formatting instructions only for the specified Microsoft .NET Framework types.
-Enter the type names.
+Enter the
-By default, **Export-PSSession** exports formatting instructions for all .NET Framework types that are not in the **System.Management.Automation** namespace.
+type names.
+By default, `Export-PSSession` exports formatting instructions for all .NET Framework
+types that are not in the **System.Management.Automation** namespace.

-The value of this parameter must be the name of a type that is returned by a Get-FormatData command in the session from which the commands are being imported.
+The value of this parameter must be the name of a type that is returned by a `Get-FormatData`
-To get all of the formatting data in the remote session, type `*`.
+command in the session from which the commands are being imported.
+To get all of the formatting
+data in the remote session, type `*`.

-If you use the *FormatTypeName* parameter, no commands are exported unless you use the *CommandName* parameter.
+If you use the **FormatTypeName** parameter, no commands are exported unless you use the
+**CommandName** parameter.

-Similarly, if you use the *CommandName* parameter, the formatting files for the commands are not exported unless you use the *FormatTypeName* parameter.
+If you use the **CommandName** parameter, the formatting files for the commands are not exported
+unless you use the **FormatTypeName** parameter.

 ```yaml
 Type: String[]